metricube/pppd_pyhook/README.md

  - This will install pyhook.so in to /usr/lib64/pppd/_ppp-version_
  - Install hooks.py in to /etc/ppp/hooks.py

- - To load the module - edit the appropriate /etc/ppp/options.xx file
+ - To load the module add the following line to /etc/ppp/options.xxx file

         plugin pyhook.so